 When it comes to skin aging, you probably know that prolonged sun exposure can speed up its process.
-This is due to the damage caused by ultraviolet (UV) radiation, which contributes to the rapid breakdown of collagen.
+This is due to the damage caused by ultraviolet (UV Rays) radiation, which contributes to the rapid breakdown of collagen.
 It can cause the skin to age prematurely with the appearance of lines, wrinkles, and pigmentation.

 This only makes it important to protect or shield your skin from the UV rays.
 It is also a good idea to raise your awareness about UV radiation, which has three different types: UVA, UVB, and UVC rays.
 Continue reading to learn more about types of UV rays and how they can damage your skin.